oliverstickel/oliverstickel.github.io/index.md

 `2013 - today`
 **Fab Lab Siegen** was *[my baby](https://fablab-siegen.de)* for many years and my first real experience in regards being a founder and the world of fundraising.
 The project is still going and has become infrastructure.
-*Calls for student projects, donations, other sources, about 100.000€ during the first 2-3 years (later, funding strategies changed) and regionally sponsored space for many years.*
+*Calls for student projects, donations, other sources, about 100.000€ in money during the first 2-3 years (later, funding strategies changed).
+The spaces for the lab were/are co-sponsored by private-public partnerships and there were/are hardware donations as well.*

 `2012-2015`
 **CUBES**, research project on community-based innovation in software and usability for small and medium sized enterprises.
 I was involved as a student, then researcher, then (interim) project manager for the [project reporting and closing](https://www.tib.eu/de/suchen?tx_tibsearch_search%5Baction%5D=download&tx_tibsearch_search%5Bcontroller%5D=Download&tx_tibsearch_search%5Bdocid%5D=TIBKAT%3A872262936&cHash=7d56fa41baf92a721f58064874672f4a#download-mark).